SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     Detects the use of getsystem Meterpreter/Cobalt Strike command by detecting some of the techniques being used (technique 1,2 and 5).

     - **Effort:** elementary

+??? abstract "Okta API Token created"

+    A new API Token has been created on Okta SSO.

+    - **Effort:** advanced

+??? abstract "Okta API Token revoked"

+    A new API Token has been deleted on Okta SSO.

+    - **Effort:** advanced

 ??? abstract "Possible RottenPotato Attack"